jauntybrain/flow-links-extension/POSTINSTALL.md

 Thank you for using FlowLinks.

-## Dashboard: Coming Soon
+## Dashboard

-The Dashboard will allow editing links through a neat user interface.
-It is currently under development and will be available soon.
+The Dashboard allows editing flow links through friendly user interface.
+You can find it [here](https://edit.flowlinks.app/).

-For now, you can manage your Flow Links using Firestore.

 ## How to access the links

+Before testing the extension, make sure the initialization is complete by checking the `Runtime status` tab.

 The extension has automatically created a new website with [Firebase Hosting](https://console.firebase.google.com/project/${param:PROJECT_ID}/hosting/sites/${param:PROJECT_ID}-${param:DOMAIN_POSTFIX}).